 Support for Spouses

-- Your spouse will need a resume to look for work in Canada and information regarding resume format and content is available.
+Resume: Your spouse will need a resume to look for work in Canada, for more information see resume format and content

-While you are busy with your studies, there are several opportunities (that are free) for your spouse to improve their English skills.
+There are several opportunities (that are free) for your spouse to practice their English skills:

-- ESL Classes for Spouses (Women): These women only classes are offered to spouses of international students on Saturdays in partnership with The Association for New Canadians.
-To register or find out more information contact Jessie Peace.
+- ESL Classes for Spouses: These classes are offered to spouses of international students on Saturdays in partnership with The Association for New Canadians.
+To register or for more information contact the family advisor.

 - Teachers on Wheels is an adult literacy organization operating primarily in St. John's and the surrounding areas.Through one-to-one tutoring with trained volunteer tutors, they aim to provide adults with a good educational alternative to the more traditional classroom setting.
 Lessons take place at times and locations convenient to the two.
 Services are best suited to individuals with basic English skills.
 For more information, contact Tom Dawe at 738-3975 regarding eligibility and assessment.